rond3vs/4thelazy/src/content/blog/freelance-contracts.md

 ---
-title: "Freelance contracts: Dos and don'ts"
+title: "Freelance Contracts for the Chronically Lazy: Dos and Don'ts"
-description: "Protect your work with these essential contract tips"
+description: "A laid-back guide to protecting your work without lifting too many fingers."
 pubDate: 2025-03-01

-tags: ["Cleaning"]
+tags: ["Laziness", "Freelance", "Contracts", "Chill"]
 type: "Article"
 ---

-## The Dos
+## The Dos (For When You *Barely* Want to Do Anything)

-1. **Do use a template**: Don't reinvent the wheel.
-Find a solid contract template and customize it.
+1. **Do use a template:**
+   Why reinvent the wheel when you can copy-paste someone else's hard work?
+Grab a solid contract template, make the minimal tweaks, and call it a day—your couch awaits.

-2. **Do specify payment terms**: Always be clear about when and how you'll get paid.
+2. **Do specify payment terms:**
+   Clearly state when and how you'll get paid.
+That way, you won't have to drag yourself off the sofa to chase down payments later.
+Money in, nap time guaranteed!

-3. **Do include a kill fee**: If the client cancels, you should still get compensated for time spent.
+3. **Do include a kill fee:**
+   If the client decides to bail mid-project (or you hit snooze on the job), make sure you're still compensated.
+Even if you're lazy, you deserve a little extra for not doing much.

-## The Don'ts
+## The Don'ts (Because Even Lazy Folks Have Standards)

-1. **Don't skip written agreements**: Even for small jobs, get it in writing.
+1. **Don't skip written agreements:**
+   Sure, verbal promises might be easier, but they can lead to headaches down the road.
+Get it in writing—even if it means a tiny bit of extra effort now, you'll save yourself from a marathon email chain later.

-2. **Don't forget to specify deliverables**: Be crystal clear about what you're providing.
+2. **Don't forget to specify deliverables:**
+   Spell out exactly what you’re providing.
+That way, if you do end up working on something, everyone’s on the same page without you having to explain yourself repeatedly.

-3. **Don't ignore copyright terms**: Make sure you know who owns the work when it's done.
+3. **Don't ignore copyright terms:**
+   Sort out who owns the work when it’s done.
+It’s the lazy person’s secret to avoiding extra follow-up discussions and potential disputes.

-Remember, a good contract protects both you and the client.
-It's worth the small effort upfront to avoid big headaches later.
+---

+Even if your motto is “work smarter, not harder,” a good contract is your ticket to peace of mind.
+Take a few moments now, and you'll have fewer headaches—and more time for that well-deserved nap!